a5423/jackson3-datatype-problem/README.md

 }
 ```

-By default no processing takes place.
+By default no stack trace processing takes place.